figoorist/test_nein/README.md

 Parameters and running - testng.xml

-Page object pattern is represented with Steps -> Pages -> Facades hierarchy
+Page object pattern is represented with Steps -> Pages hierarchy

 Windows: